prevention-icon

 Carpet beetles might be tiny, but the damage they cause can be surprisingly big.
 From chewing through natural fibres to causing skin irritation, these oval-shaped insects are a nuisance and a sign that something deeper is going on inside your home.

-Whether you’ve spotted a few crawling near your window sills, or you’re finding patchy damage on clothes or furniture, learning how to manage carpet beetles is the first step to reclaiming your space.
+Whether you’ve spotted a few crawling near your window sills, or you’re finding patchy damage on clothes or furniture, learning how to get rid of carpet beetles is the first step to reclaiming your space.
 In this guide, Allstate Pest Control walks you through everything from carpet beetle larvae to black carpet beetles.
 Additionally, we’ll see how to treat carpet beetles the right way.

 What Are Carpet Beetles and Why Are They a Problem?